Will Svitek

-Will Svitek (born January 8, 1982 as Vilém Svítek) is a former American football offensive tackle and offensive guard that played for the National Football League.
-He was drafted by the Kansas City Chiefs in the sixth round of the 2005 NFL Draft.
+Will Svitek (born January 8, 1982, as Vilém Svítek) is a former American football offensive tackle and offensive guard that played for the National Football League (NFL).
+He was selected by the Kansas City Chiefs in the sixth round of the 2005 NFL draft.
 He played college football at Stanford.

-Svitek has also played for the Atlanta Falcons, New England Patriots, Cincinnati Bengals and Tennessee Titans.
+Svitek was also a member of the Atlanta Falcons, New England Patriots, Cincinnati Bengals and Tennessee Titans.

 College career

 Svitek played in 88 games (18 starts) at Stanford University, where he played defensive end and tight end.
 He recorded 60 tackles, 4.5 tackles for loss, 2.0 sacks, one forced fumble, and an interception.
 He graduated in 2004 with a degree in political science and a minor in communications.